 During our travels we often get souvenirs for others.
-But what about us?
+But what about those of us that are always doing the traveling?
 What kind of souvenirs do travelers receive as gifts?
-I asked some of my fellow travel bloggers to share with us what their favorite souvenirs have been and why.
+We asked some of our fellow travel bloggers to share with us what their favorite souvenirs have been and why.

 Carole of Berkeley and Beyond

 My favorite souvenir that someone gave me was a tin from Harrod’s in London filled with tea cookies.
 It was from my then unmarried son who remembered that I loved London, Harrods, and tea time.
 Isn’t that sweet?
 He himself always has loved tea time since we took him as a child to afternoon tea at The Fairmont Empress Hotel in Victoria, Canada, where he was amazed by all the cakes and cookies served to him before dinner!

 Not technically a souvenir as I was in the country of residence when I received it but, the most thoughtful souvenir I was given was a bag full of Canadian memorabilia from my good friend from home, Gemma T’s, family who had immigrated there when they were younger!

 While living in Vancouver, I met the now adult triplets and older brother for dinner, not only did they pay for my meal but also presented me with bag a full of maple leaf items including a flag, glasses, and lanyard.
 Craig now uses the flag to cover up the mess under his decks and I wear my lanyard every day to work!
 (Scottish) Canadians really are the friendliest people on Earth!
 Find out what else I go up got up to here at my Vancouver trips guide!

 Stefan and Sebastien of Nomadic Boys